Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: The physical Hamiltonian

 We arrive at the final Hamiltonian expressed in terms of the anisotropic Mukhanov-Sasaki variables:

 where the coefficients are given in Appendix \ref{MSAppgen}.
 First we notice that the tensor modes are coupled to each other with the coupling $C_1$.
 These modes decouple when the shear of the wavefront vanishes.
 Analogously the scalar fields are coupled to the tensor modes with the couplings $C_2$ and $C_3$.
-In this case the decoupling can happen with the vanishing of the shear of the wavefront and one of the planes perpendicular to it, $\sigma_{kv}$ or $\sigma_{kw}$.
+In this case the decoupling can happen with the vanishing of the shear of the wavefront and of one of the planes perpendicular to it, i.e., given by the normal $\hat{k}\times\hat{v}$ or $\hat{k}\times\hat{w}$.
+The isotropic limit can be obtained as described at the end of Sec. \ref{0ord}.
+As expected, in this limit $C_1=C_2=C_3=0$ and the two polarization modes of the gravitational wave and the scalar mode all decouple from each other.